 The Actuarially Determined Contribution for the fiscal year ended May 31, 2022 was calculated based on a May 31, 2021 full valuation.
-See Note 12 to the financial statements for more information.
+See Note 11 to the financial statements for more information.

 The Actuarially Determined Contribution for the fiscal year ended May 31, 2021 was calculated based on a May 31, 2019 full valuation and then projected forward to the May 31, 2020 measurement date.
+See Note 11 to the financial statements for more information.

 The Actuarially Determined Contribution for the fiscal year ended May 31, 2020 was calculated based on a May 31, 2019 full valuation.
+See Note 11 to the financial statements for more information.